 Furthermore, our net Pay-TV subscriber additions, gross new DISH TV subscriber activations, and DISH TV churn rate may be negatively impacted if we are unable to renew our long-term programming carriage contracts before they expire.
 In the past, our net Pay-TV subscriber additions, gross new DISH TV subscriber activations, and DISH TV churn rate have been negatively impacted as a result of programming interruptions and threatened programming interruptions in connection with the scheduled expiration of programming carriage contracts with content providers.
 On June 30, 2018, Univision Communications Inc. ("Univision") removed certain of its channels from our DISH TV and Sling TV programming lineup, after we and Univision were unable to negotiate the terms and conditions of a new programming carriage contract.
-In light of, among other things, certain Univision programming being available to consumers through alternative methods including over the air antennas and directly from Univision over the Internet, the current state of our negotiations with Univision and the duration of the absence of these Univision channels from our programming lineups, this removal could become permanent.
-While we cannot predict with any certainty the impact to our net Pay-TV subscriber additions, gross new DISH TV subscriber activations, and DISH TV churn rate resulting from this programming removal, we may suffer lower net Pay-TV subscriber additions or higher net Pay-TV subscriber losses, among other things.
-As a result, there can be no assurance that the removal of these Univision channels will not have a material adverse effect on our business, results of operations and financial condition or otherwise disrupt our business.
+In light of, among other things, certain Univision programming being available to consumers through alternative methods including over the air antennas and directly from Univision over the Internet, the current state of our negotiations with Univision and the duration of the absence of these Univision channels from our programming lineups, this removal may be permanent.
+In particular, we experienced a higher DISH TV churn rate, higher net Pay-TV subscriber losses and lower gross new DISH TV subscriber activations beginning in the third quarter 2018 and continuing into the fourth quarter 2018, when Univision removed certain of its channels from our DISH TV and Sling TV programming lineup.
+As a result, there can be no assurance that Univision's removal of these channels will not have a material adverse effect on our business, results of operations and financial condition or otherwise disrupt our business.
+Univision's removal of certain of its channels from our programming lineup will continue to negatively impact our DISH TV churn rate, net DISH TV subscriber losses, gross new DISH TV subscriber activations and net Sling TV subscriber additions in the short-term.
+However, over the long term, we anticipate that we will be able to provide more compelling offers to our subscribers, particularly containing Latino programming because of, among other things, our ability to provide more flexible and lower cost programming and because certain Univision programming is also available through alternative methods including over the air antennas and directly from Univision over the Internet.
+In addition, on October 31, 2018, Home Box Office Inc. ("HBO") removed its HBO and Cinemax channels from our DISH TV and Sling TV programming lineup, after we and HBO were unable to negotiate the terms and conditions of a new programming carriage contract.
+Furthermore, in November 2018, Univision removed certain additional channels, including its Deportes Network channel, from our DISH TV and Sling TV programming lineup, after we and Univision were unable to negotiate the terms and conditions of a new programming carriage contract for this channel.
+While we cannot predict with any certainty the impact to our DISH TV churn rate, net DISH TV subscriber losses, gross new DISH TV subscriber activations and net Sling TV subscriber additions resulting from these programming removals, we may experience lower net Pay-TV subscriber additions or higher net Pay-TV subscriber losses, among other things.
+As a result, there can be no assurance that the removal of these channels will not have a material adverse effect on our business, results of operations and financial condition or otherwise disrupt our business.